 The forests in the Katahdin region are unique and filled with biodiversity.
-These Special Forests is designed to introduce students to the fascinating world of forestry.
-These lessons will open the door to understanding the vital role forests play and ask students to examine their own environmental ethics.
+These Special Forests is designed to introduce students to the fascinating world of forestry including getting to know plants in new ways.
+This program will open the door to understanding the vital role forests play and ask students to examine their own environmental ethics.